-Progress reports showing grades for freshmen or first-year students who classify as sophomores, all students on academic probation, and other students whose work is below the level of C- are issued at the middle of each semester.
+Progress reports showing grades for all students in their first-year at Lynchburg College, all students on academic probation, and other students whose work is below the level of C- are issued at the middle of each semester.
 Final grades are given at the end of each semester to all students.
 Progress reports and final grades are distributed to students.